The Ultimate Guide to Working With An Out-Of-Network Dietitian

 Note: Although I don’t use BMI or weight as health markers in my practice, these codes assist with reimbursement.

-Step 4: Contact Your Doctor’s Office
+Step 4: Contact Your Doctor’s Office to ask about ICD-10 codes your dietitian will use

 Next, use this script: “I am looking to work with an out of network dietitian and need to know which ICD-10 codes you have on file for me.
 Could you please provide me with this documentation?”

-Step 5: Schedule Your Initial Appointment and Obtain a Superbill
+Step 5: Schedule Your Initial Appointment and Obtain a Superbill from your dietitian

 After contacting your doctor’s office, book an appointment with the dietitian of your choice.
 At the end of your session or billing period, ensure you receive a superbill from your provider.
 The superbill details the services provided and associated costs, which you will need for insurance reimbursement.